pfheatwole/thesis/source/canopy_aerodynamics.rst

 .. figure:: figures/paraglider/belloc/Cm_vs_alpha.*

-   Global pitching coefficient vs angle of attack.
+   Pitching coefficient vs angle of attack.

 This is the global pitching coefficient, which includes contributions from both the section pitching coefficients and the aerodynamic forces.
 The VLM